-When someone is injured at work, it can be overwhelming for the injured victim.
+When you are injured at work, it can be overwhelming.
 Not only are you worried about your health and wellbeing, but you are also thrown into financial uncertainty as you look for compensation for the injury.
-Fortunately, you do not have to go through this alone.
-The law offices of SeiferFlatow is an experienced employment law firm that can assist you as you go through the employment compensation process.

 You should report your injury to your employer, both verbally and in writing.
 You will also need to fill out a form that is submitted to the North Carolina Industrial Commission (NCIC).
 This form is best filled out by the attorney representing you in your workers’ compensation claim.